 - To create a local administrator account on Windows Vista, see Create a user account in Windows Vista on the Microsoft support website.

-- To create a local administrator account on Windows 7, see Create a user account in Windows 7 on the Microsoft support website.
+- To create a local administrator account on Windows 8 and 7, see Create a user account in Windows 8 and 7 on the Microsoft support website.

 3. Install from an internal hard drive instead of from DVD.

 Note: Skip this task if you purchased downloadable software.

 The installer can fail if the installation DVD-ROM is dirty, damaged, or defective, or if your computer's DVD drive is malfunctioning.

 First, examine your installation DVD-ROM for dirt, dust, or fingerprints.
 Clean it with a disc-cleaning kit or gently wipe the disc from the center outward with a soft lint-free cloth.

 Drag the selected items onto the folder that you created in step 2.
 Wait for the copying process to finish.
 (If an error message appears during the copying process, then contact Adobe Customer Service for a replacement installation DVD-ROM.
 To contact Adobe Customer Service in your region, go to www.adobe.com.
 Select your region from the menu at the top of the page, and then click Contact Us.)

 Open the folder containing the installation files (see step 7), and double-click Setup.exe to start the installer.

 Note: Windows has the option of hiding known filename extensions.
 If it is enabled, Setup.exe appears as just "Setup."